Zuehlke/software-engineering-corner/drafts/concurrency_demystified.md

 It does not help that concurrency is inherently a complex topic.
 Each language, like C#, Java, JavaScript, Python, Rust, and Swift, has its own ways and patterns, which fill entire books.
 Then there is reactivity, a closely related topic that can be almost as complex as concurrency.
 Articles like [What the hell is Reactive Programming anyway?](https://dev.to/this-is-learning/what-the-hell-is-reactive-programming-anyway-31p5) with all the references mentioned, show how quickly you get into quite complicated topics.
 And the popular [Reactive Manifesto](https://www.reactivemanifesto.org/) demonstrates that it also extends into the distributed systems realm where the connections to concurrency get more obvious.

 All this is unfortunate because having a shared understanding of concurrency is crucial for building stable and efficient software.
-I hope this article can help create a better common mental model or at least provide something I can reference in future discussions about concurrency.
-In this article, I want to propose a definition of concurrency specifically in the context of programming languages.
+So later in this article, I want to propose a definition of concurrency specifically in the context of programming languages.

 ![standards](https://imgs.xkcd.com/comics/standards_2x.png align="center")

 Having a solid mental model not only helps in communicating ideas more precisely but more importantly gives you the tools to understand what others are talking about and to identify misunderstandings.
-I like to think that I found a definition that is close to something like a [least squares](https://en.wikipedia.org/wiki/Least_squares) definition of all the interpretations/definitions around programming.
-I think I also have found a way to visualize it in an intuitive way.
-Fortunately, it is also applicable in other contexts I've encountered, such as distributed systems and even everyday tasks.

 ### The Evolving Landscape of Concurrency